itzAkss/taupe/README.md

 # Taupe — Secure messenger (ig)

-## i am too lazy to type the features and stuffs so just download and test it by yourself.
+## i am too lazy and tired to type the features and stuffs so just download and test it by yourself pls.

+> install node 26
+> install git
+> copy repo and npm install
+> then just 'npm start'

 # To do:
 - [x] E2E messages